 When I saw that IHG opened a new luxury hotel in Amsterdam (next to their Intercontinental Hotel Amstel and the Kimpton De Witt) and that it would be a whole new brand, called QO (the first in the world), I could not wait to check it.
-And although the hotel is pretty neat, it is above all a bit confusing.
-And with some tweaks, it could very well become my favorite hotel in Amsterdam.
+And although the hotel is pretty neat, it is above all a bit confusing (but getting better over time).
+And with some recent tweaks, it might actually be my favorite hotel in Amsterdam.
 Please allow me to explain.

-I will review the different elements of the hotel first, before diving into the things that but me the most – mainly the marketing talk used to convey their sustainability en circularity efforts.
+I will review the different elements of the hotel first, before diving into the only thing that bugs me a bit – the marketing talk used to convey their sustainability en circularity efforts.

 Hotel QO Amsterdam